Skip to Content

 Camber Sands

-Take buckets and spades for epic sandcastle-making opportunities or just chill out on the beach.
-The beach can be quite windy so take a wind break.
-Precautions should be taken when going into the sea as there are sandbanks under the water and rip tides.
+Take buckets and spades for epic sandcastle-making opportunities, or just chill out on the beach.
+It can get pretty windy on the sands, so be sure to take a windbreak.
+And take care when going into the sea as there are riptides and sandbanks hiding under the water.

 Can you walk from Rye to Camber Sands?

 You can walk or cycle along National Cycle Network Route 2 from Rye to Camber Sands.
-Alternatively, pick up the trail in the centre of Rye near to the train station.
-It’s about a 3 mile ride to the beach, passing alongside Camber Road.
+Alternatively, pick up the trail near the train station in the centre of Rye, it’s about a 3-mile ride to the beach alongside Camber Road.

 Looking for places to stay in Rye?
 Check latest rates and availability